Cartography and GIS

 Research activities in the CGIS group mainly focus on land-use/land-cover mapping from remotely sensed data, with emphasis on urban areas.
 Special attention in this research goes to the use of knowledge-based methods and machine learning approaches for image interpretation, relying on spectral, textural as well as contextual information.

-More recently the lab built up expertise in hyperspectral remote sensing in different application domains, from characterizing ecotopes in ecologically valuable areas to detailed mapping of urban surface types.
-At present the group is also investigating the use of superresolution methods for improving information extraction from satellite data through multi-angle image acquisition.
+In recent years, work has mostly focused on hyperspectral remote sensing of urban areas, using airborne data, and well on regression-based approaches for spectral unmixing of medium-resolution data, using high-resolution hyperspectral data for model training.
 Developing methods to extract information from remotely sensed data that is useful for local and regional decision making is an important concern in much of the work done by the lab.

 Monitoring and modeling of urban dynamics

-Remote sensing and GIS-driven approaches are developed for monitoring and modelling of urban dynamics, in relation to urban ecology and urban sustainability issues.
-Specific research topics include mapping and monitoring of urban sprawl, remote-sensing driven calibration of urban growth models, urban green monitoring, urban quality-of-life assessment, analysis of urban form, and impacts of urban growth on the water balance in urbanised areas.
+Remote sensing and GIS-driven approaches are developed for monitoring and modelling of urban dynamics, mostly in relation to urban ecology and urban sustainability issues.
+Specific research topics include mapping and monitoring of urban sprawl, remote-sensing driven calibration of urban growth models, analysis of urban form, urban green monitoring, use and valuation of urban green spaces, impact of urban dynamics on urban ecosystems and ecosystem services, urban quality-of-life assessment.

 Map projection design